 - Certain Television Sets, Television Receiver, Television Tuners and Components Thereof: Defended a major multinational electronics company in an ITC investigation relating to two patents directed to television tuners.
 Led a team that successfully obtained summary determination of non-infringement for a design-around product.

 - Certain Wireless Communication System Server Software, Wireless Handheld Devices and Battery Packs: Co-lead counsel on behalf of Motorola in an ITC investigation against RIM relating to five patents, including a patent essential to the 802.11 standard, directed to features of wireless devices.
 RIM settled with Motorola shortly before the Markman hearing as part of a global settlement of all litigation between Motorola and RIM.

 - Motorola v.
 Research in Motion: Managed and co-led the Motorola team in multiple litigations against RIM involving of over 20 patents, including patents essential to the 802.11 standard, asserted in various jurisdictions including the International Trade Commission, the District of Delaware and the Eastern District of Texas.

 - Visual Content IP, LLC v.
-HTC America, Inc.: Lead counsel for Samsung Electronics in a case filed in the Eastern District of Texas relating to three patents directed to image capture and processing.
+A Major Telecommunications Company: Lead counsel in a case filed in the Eastern District of Texas relating to three patents directed to image capture and processing.

 - Certain Digital Televisions and Certain Products Containing Same and Methods Using Same: Lead counsel on behalf of Polaroid in a successfully concluded ITC litigation relating to two patents directed to digital televisions and the ATSC standard.